 Sabela García Cuesta

-Sabela García Cuesta is a Spanish multidisciplinary artist based in Hamburg.
-Working in what she calls female symbolic surrealism, her art explores the inner worlds of women.
-Sabela is inspired by religion, mythology and real life experiences on her own skin.
+Sabela is inspired by religious tales, mythology and real life experiences on her own skin.
 She plays with metaphoric and symbolic interpretations and many times adds a layer of humour.
 For example, women take the shape of a vessel; milk coming out of the breasts means renewal and fertility; flowers with eyes reveal a layer of consciousness; cats, birds and fishes represent a state of mind.

 Sabela works in series of research and intuitive work around a topic that takes her to produce pieces or artwork in written form, sculptures, paintings and drawings.